Dyson (company): Dual cyclone

+Transparent container

 Even though market research showed that people would not be happy with a transparent container for the dust, Dyson and his team decided to make a transparent container anyway and this turned out to be a popular and enduring feature which has been heavily copied.
 The DC01 became the biggest selling vacuum cleaner in the UK in just 18 months.
-By 2001, the DC01 made up 47% of the upright vacuum cleaner market.
+By 2001 the DC01 made up 47% of the upright vacuum cleaner market.

+Cylinder machine

 The company introduced a cylinder machine, the DC02, and produced a number of special editions and revised models (DC02 Absolute, DC02 De Stijl, DC05, DC04, DC06, DC04 Zorbster).
 On 2 January 2001 the company name was shortened from Dyson Appliances Ltd. to Dyson Ltd. In April of that year the DC07, a new upright vacuum cleaner using "Root Cyclone" technology with seven cyclone funnels instead of the original dual-cyclone design, was launched.
 By 2009 Dyson began creating other technologies: the Airblade hand dryer, the Air Multiplier "bladeless" fan and Dyson Hot, the "bladeless" fan heater.
-In October 2019, Dyson released the Pure Cryptomic, available in a fan version and a heater + fan version.
+In October 2019 Dyson released the Pure Cryptomic, available in a fan version and a heater + fan version.
 The device is able to remove formaldehyde from the air; this flammable and colourless gas can irritate the skin, eyes, nose, and throat.